dgravelle/java-curriculum/README.md

 Later, we'll use Gradle which is a build tool for compiling Java applications and loading any necessary dependencies.
 You can think of it like NPM and Gulp.js rolled into one.

+## Getting Started

-## Setting Up a Java Development Environment
+Setting Up a Java Development Environment:

 1. Install [Java8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Under "Java SE Development Kit 8u102", click the link beside Mac OS X 64 to download the correct package.
+Under "Java SE Development Kit 8u112", click the link beside Mac OS X to download the correct package.
 To confirm, run `java -version`.
-The computer should display `java version "1.8.0_XX"`.
+The computer should display `java version "1.8.0_112"`.
-1. Install [Gradle](http://www.gradle.org/) using `brew update` then `brew install gradle`.
+1. Install [Gradle](http://www.gradle.org/) using `brew update && brew doctor` then `brew install gradle`.
 To confirm, run `gradle -version`.
 The computer should display `Gradle 2.XX`.
 1. [optional] It's also recommended to add a Java linter for pre-compile error checking in your editor.
-A good one for atom is 'linter-javac' which will check for errors when java files are saved.
+A good one for atom is '[linter-javac](https://atom.io/packages/linter-javac)' which will check for errors when java files are saved.

 ## Progression